thomasWeise/aitoa/book/difficulties/epistasis/README.md

 As [@fig:epistasis_influence] illustrates, epistasis causes or contributes to the problematic traits we have discussed before&nbsp;[@WCT2012EOPABT; @WZCN2009WIOD].
 First, it reduces the causality because changing the value of one decision variable now has an impact on the meaning of other variables.
-In our representation for the JSSP problem, for instance, changing the order of job IDs at the beginning of an encoded solution can have an impact on the times at which the sub-jobs coming later will be scheduled, even if these themselves were not changed.
+In our representation for the JSSP problem, for instance, changing the order of job IDs at the beginning of an encoded solution can have an impact on the times at which the operations coming later will be scheduled, even if these themselves were not changed.

 If two decision variables interact epistatically, this can introduce local optima, i.e., render the problem multi-modal.
 The stronger the interaction is, the more rugged the problem becomes.